sjkelleyjr/Deadlock/chapters/chapter_01.md

 "Vincent's pet project," Jordan said, opening his notebook.
 "He's been working on this for months."

-Vincent, VP of Engineering, made his grand entrance five minutes late.
+Vincent, VP of Engineering, made his grand entrance characteristically late.
 He wore expensive casual wear and carried the latest iPhone, which he used to check something important as he walked to the front of the room.

 "Thanks for coming, everyone," Vincent said, not looking up from his phone.
 "I know you're all busy, so I'll keep this brief."